jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

-Your application use case may require more than one module if (for example, you need (HTTP) Session state management and replication with, for example, `spring-geode-starter-session`), if you need to enable Spring Boot Actuator endpoints for VMware GemFire (for example, `spring-geode-starter-actuator`), or if you need assistance writing complex Unit and (Distributed) Integration Tests with Spring Test for Apache Geode (STDG) (for example, `spring-geode-starter-test`).
+Your application use case may require more than one module if (for example, you need (HTTP) Session state management and replication with, for example, `spring-geode-starter-session`), if you need to enable Spring Boot Actuator endpoints for [vmware-gemfire-name] (for example, `spring-geode-starter-actuator`), or if you need assistance writing complex Unit and (Distributed) Integration Tests with Spring Test for [vmware-gemfire-name] (STDG) (for example, `spring-geode-starter-test`).

-You can declare and use any one of the SBDG modules:
+You can declare and use any one of the [spring-boot-gemfire-name] modules:

 - `spring-geode-starter`